Cost of IEP Advocates/Attorneys

 After I pay taxes and child care for my own children, I am barely breaking even.
 It is about so much more than the hours I am with you.

 It’s a tough pill to swallow, I get it.
-You shouldn’t have to pay an advocate $500-$1000 just to get your child what he is federally entitled to.
+You shouldn’t have to pay a special education advocate $500-$1000 just to get your child what he is federally entitled to.
 I know the frustration.
-Just don’t take it out on the advocate, k?
+Just don’t take it out on the IEP advocate, k?
 We genuinely wish that our jobs would become extinct.

 But for now, they are necessary.
 I’m not judging anyone’s family situation or household budget or what you can or cannot afford.
 I just find many families who really could come up with $500 or so for an advocate, but say they cannot.